securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

 On the Collaborator Nodes
 #########################

-Before you run the federation make sure you have activated a Python virtual environment (e.g. :code:`conda activate`) and installed the |productName| package :ref:`using these instructions <install_initial_steps>`.
+Before you run the federation make sure you have activated a Python virtual environment (e.g. :code:`conda activate`) and installed the |productName| package :ref:`using these instructions <install_package>`.

 1. Make sure you have copied the :ref:`workspace archive <workspace_export>` (:code:`.zip`) from the aggregator node to the collaborator node.